tomekmarchi/Acid/README.md

 Acid
 =======
-Acidjs is an ECMAScript framework with a focus on building highly scalable web streaming applications.
+Acidjs is an ECMAScript framework with a focus on building highly scalable web construct on-demand applications.
 It's goal is to provide the essentials for building dynamic real-time streaming single-page applications.

 DOM